rcst/rim/README.md

 	- catch exceptions
 		- `?? ...` return message that ?? ... or descripe(..., inexact) are not supporte since it enters a user dialog and where user needs to choose different option and this is not compatible with using it in documents

-- If command terminates with `\$` then this causes a segmentation fault, which kills the R process.
-The cause being that maxima returns immediatley with the next input prompt

 ## Usability
 - Handle asksign and similar feedback interuptions